-The Aga Khan Foundation provides a limited number of scholarships each year for postgraduate studies to outstanding students from select developing countries who have no other means of financing their studies, in order to develop effective scholars and leaders and to prepare them for employment, primarily within the AKDN.
+The AKDN provides a limited number of scholarships each year for postgraduate studies to outstanding students from select developing countries.
+This is in order to develop effective scholars and leaders and to prepare them for employment, primarily within the AKDN.

 Worth of Award

-- The Foundation assists students with tuition fees and living expenses only.
+- Kindly note that this scholarship assists students with tuition fees and living expenses only.

 - Funding for PhD programmes is only provided for the first two years of study, after which the students are expected to find alternative sources of assistance.

 - Financial assistance is provided according to the needs of students, but the ISP must be considered a lender of last resort.

 - Applicants are requested to make every effort to obtain funding from other sources as well so that the amount requested from the Foundation can be reduced to a minimum.

 - Preference is given to those who have been able to secure some funding from alternative sources.

 As a matter of priority, the foundation accepts applications from nationals of the following countries:

 - Bangladesh, India, Pakistan, Afghanistan, Tajikistan, Kyrgyzstan, Syria, Egypt, Kenya, Tanzania, Uganda, Madagascar and Mozambique.